What Are You Telling Yourself After the Affair Has Ended?

 Were you really starving for an emotional connection that could/would never exist in your marriage?

-Or were you, perhaps, yearning for the sexual gratification that has long been nodded to cheating men?
+Or were you, perhaps, yearning for the sexual gratification that has long been associated to cheating men?

 These aren’t and won’t be easy questions to answer.
 If epiphanies were a checkout-lane commodity, perhaps we wouldn’t leave such devastation in our quest for them.

-Certainly now, more than perhaps any other time in your life, is the moment to seek guidance in your process.
+Certainly, now, more than perhaps any other time in your life, is the moment to seek guidance in your process of considering what to do.

 Discernment counseling can help you learn if there is any hope left in your marriage.
 It can also help you devise a plan for telling your husband (if that’s your intention) and deal with the fallout.